 The hard cost of turnover:

 ● Training costs – You’ll have to train the replacement.

-● Productivity losses – Production and projects won’t flow smoothly while you’re suffering through the bad hire, re-hiring to fill the vacant position again, and onboarding the second or third hire.
+● Productivity losses – Production and projects won’t flow smoothly while you suffer through the bad hire and then hire right to fill the position after you terminate the bad hire.

-● Re-recruitment costs – These are the checks you sign to place ads or work with an agency and the time spent by your team in interviews to fill the role again.
+● Re-recruitment costs – These are the checks you sign to place ads or work with an agency and the time spent by your team in interviews to fill the role a second or third time.

 Break the Cycle!

-I’ve reminded myself of these words every time I haven’t been enamored with the pool of candidates for a position.
+I’ve reminded myself of these words every time I haven’t been happy with the candidates for a position.
 These words have kept me from making some big hiring mistakes.
-Remember them the next time none of the candidates in your final round of interviews is the best person for the job remind yourself that it’ll be less expensive to run another ad and wait a few more weeks to get the hire right.
+The next time none of the candidates you’re interviewing is the best person for the job remind yourself that it’ll be less expensive to run another ad and wait a few more weeks to get the hire right.